-All in one desktops are very popular among those who are looking for a neat machine that they can use as a workstation for work and home use.
+All in one desktops are very popular among those who are looking for a neat, simple and easy to use PC that they can use for casual work and day-to-day tasks.

 All in One desktop computers are beautiful.
 They are almost always crafted with an artistic sense.
 They come complete with a mouse, keyboard and also a webcam.
-They are relatively more portable since they have all the hardware installed behind the screen and they relatively cheaper than their laptop counterparts.
+They are relatively more portable since they have all the hardware installed behind the screen (most of the times) and they are relatively cheaper than their laptop counterparts.

 Comparison of Top Budget All in One Computers